Anupama2022/sql_Datascience/README.md

 This project repository contains the scripts and resources to analyse Magist database

-It also contains csv files to which can be imported to tableau for visualization.
+It also contains csv files which can be imported to tableau for visualization.